 While the Indian economy seemed to have recovered from the demonitisation drive, the year began on a promising note with India making it to the sixth position in a global list of top eight great powers in 2017.
 Although political parties are gearing up for upcoming crucial elections in four Indian states, the Government kept its focus on foreign direct investment (FDI), mulling on options to increase limits in print and single brand retail sectors.

-Sixth Great Power – The American Interest, a US based magazine, has ranked India at the sixth spot, in the exclusive .
+Sixth Great Power – The American Interest, a US based magazine, has ranked India at the sixth spot, in the exclusive list of eight great powers in 2017.
 The magazine had high words of praise for India although it did not shy from criticizing certain Government policies.
 The magazine’s generous comments mentioned below are quite heartening –

 “Like Japan, India is often overlooked in lists of the world’s great powers, but it occupies a rare and enviable position on the world stage.
 India is the world’s largest democracy, home to the second-largest English-speaking population in the world and boasting a diversified and rapidly growing economy.
 On the geopolitical front, India has many suitors: China, Japan and the United States are all seeking to incorporate India into their preferred Asian security architecture, while the EU and Russia court New Delhi for lucrative trade and defense agreements.
 Under the leadership of Narendra Modi, India has deftly steered its way among these competing powers while seeking to unleash its potential with modernizing economic reforms….